 In the late nineteenth century, the Chinese in America, as a whole, were viewed as a critical threat to the health, welfare, and security of the United States.
 Derided for their non-Christian (heathen) ways, the Chinese represented a multi-level threat.
 Popular rhetoric, steeped in propaganda, flourished.

 Blaine saw where the future votes were.
-He needed the western vote to win his White House bid, propelling him to call an end to the Burlingame Treaty, a treaty his party had crafted.
+He needed the western vote to win his White House bid.
+Blaine called for an end to the Burlingame Treaty, a treaty his Republican party had crafted.
 Blaine renewed the process to officially ban Chinese immigrants – legislation that made life miserable for the Chinese already in the country legally.

 Nast obliterated Blaine for his betrayal of Republican values.
 With a force reminiscent of his treatment toward Tweed, the German-American artist produced a series of devastating cartoons lampooning Blaine and his hypocrisy.
 A sampling: